sargo-devel/Cables/README.md

 ### Compatibility
 Cables Workbench was created for [FreeCAD](https://freecad.org) version 1.0.0.
 No compatibility checks with previuos versions were made.

+### Contributions
+Any code contributions are welcome.
+Please add all of your pull requests to the dev branch.

 ### References
 * Development repo: https://github.com/sargo-devel/Cables
 * FreeCAD Forum announcement/discussion [thread](https://forum.freecad.org/viewtopic.php?t=94090)